haghard/mongo-query-streams/README.md

     query.toDBObject
 ```

-Using package dsl3 you can easy fetch one or batch
+Using package dsl3 you can easy fetch one or batch with `scalaz.concurrent.Task`

 ```scala
     import mongo._